rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 * columns represent those cases in which `n5` is associated with `s0/1/5`.
 * `x` marks those cases which result in conflicts, inconsistencies and/or non-trivial associations.
-* `*` marks those cases which could allow such modified definitions.
+* `*` marks those cases which don't disallow such modified definitions.

 Note that associating a sectioning node with its own section (i.e. `n1:s1` or `n5:s5`) will automatically be in conflict with those considerations that